carenbarcelo/NCC-3D-ECOTRAN/README.md

 ### Main script m-file:
 *ECOTRANdynamic_NCC_08152023*

+* The user will need to change file directory calls to the directory structure of their local computer.
-This calls all required sub-functions to run a complete simulation.
+* This calls all required sub-functions to run a complete simulation.
+* The main output result of an ECOTRAN simulation is the variable **re_Y** describing the production rate of each functional group within each of 15 geographic sub-regions at each time-step (structured as a 3D matrix: time X group X sub-region).

 ### Main script sub-functions:
 | File | Description |